 All workers in Australia must pay tax.
 The amount of tax depends on your salary.
 You can find more information here: http://www.ato.gov.au/ You must also get a Tax File Number (TFN).
 This unique number identifies your tax records and you need it to work in Australia.
 To check how to get one visit: http://www.ato.gov.au.

-Finding a job in Australia when you’re a foreigner
+How to get a job in Australia when you’re a foreigner

 Australia’s unemployment rate is very low thanks to its dynamic economy.
 As for wages, they are generally higher than in most other countries, and certainly much higher for certain trades.
 Are you wondering if it’s hard to find a job in Australia ?
 Let’s say that it depends on your motivation and your willpower.
 Obviously, networking with people, the place where you are, and the type of job you are looking for are also factors to consider.
+In any case, there are still plenty of jobs in Australia for international applicants.

 Working in a city